 As a long-time sufferer of Borderline Personality Disorder, I’ve searched for answers and treatments that work, especially for those of us who are financially indisposed or maybe need extra help outside of therapy.
 These quick-start tips are what’s been proven to help.
 I have science on my side for these techniques.

-Here’s a quick and dirty guide of 10 things you can do right now to help with BPD.
+Here’s a quick and dirty guide of five things you can do right now to help with BPD.

 Recognize Cognitive Distortions (AKa Thinking Traps)

 Thinking traps are unbalanced, skewed, or fallacious ways in which we see the world.
 They’re so pervasive and ingrained in our thought process that they’ve become automatic.
 They can be tricky to identify, much less fix.
 But the first step is to notice them.
 This excellent PDF shows some of the most common thinking traps.
-Familiarize yourself with them and see if you can identify examples from your life where you fall into thinking traps.
+Peruse them for yourself and see if you can identify where you fall into thinking traps.
 You don’t necessarily have to do anything with them yet.
 Just noticing the thinking traps is the first step to challenging them.

 DBT (Dialectical Behavior Therapy) was originally developed for people with Borderline Personality Disorder.
 It’s considered the most comprehensive and overall most effective treatment for BPD.
 It can be intensive and lengthy though and is best done with a therapist.
 However, that doesn’t mean you can’t get started on your own.

 The number one best skill to learn from DBT is mindfulness.
 It’s arguably the easiest to practice and integrate into everyday life!
 It’s essentially the practice of being in the moment.
 It’s not meditation.
 Mindfulness can be practiced while you wash dishes or fold clothes or take a shower.
 It teaches you to be present, so when difficult situations arise, you can feel and acknowledge your emotions without judgment.